 When flowering, this tree produces large and fragrant creamy-white cup-shaped flowers that form as upright blooms atop the tree’s luscious large evergreen foliage.

 The dark-green leaves also shine brilliantly with coppery-red undersides and brilliant new growth.
 With so many attractive features, it's no wonder this cultivar has become one of the most popular choices of Magnolia trees.

-Magnolia Teddy Bear is a more recent cultivar of Bull Bay Magnolia and belongs to the Magnoliaceae family like much of its genus.
+Magnolia Teddy Bear is a more recent cultivar of Magnolia Grandiflora Bull Bay and belongs to the Magnoliaceae family like much of its genus.
 This smaller growing cultivar features a denser growing habit that stays tight and tidy as the tree develops.

 Widely popularised for its attractive foliage and flowers, this tree will bloom on and off throughout the year in the right conditions.
 In warmer, subtropical to tropical regions, this tree is considered fast-growing.
 In cooler areas, growth can be more moderate.

 Most trees will reach about 3 to 6 metres tall and 2 to 3 metres wide in cultivation.
-This cultivar can be used in any sized garden as a feature tree outside, either in your garden bed or in pots, but it can also be used as an attractive screening plant, shade tree or windbreak.
+This cultivar can be used in any sized garden as a feature tree outside, either in your garden bed, pots, or plant stands but it can also be used as an attractive screening plant, shade tree or windbreak.

 Magnolia Teddy Bear

 3 to 6 metres tall, 2 to 3 metres wide

 Small berry-like fruit followed by seeds in autumn

 Since this plant is a hybrid cultivar, true to type young and healthy plants will need to be purchased from reputable local nurseries or online vendors.
 Small tubestock plants or seedlings can then be transplanted into your landscape.